Prime Day deal: Spend $10 at Whole Foods, get a $10 Amazon credit

 As you might expect, a few exclusions apply: That initial $10 spend can't include alcohol, gift cards, stamps or sales tax.

 But here's the really important bit of fine print: The $10 credit you receive must be used for an Amazon purchase between 12 a.m.
-(PT) on July 15, 2019 and 11:59 p.m.
-(PT) on July 17, 2019.
+PT on July 15, 2019 and 11:59 p.m.
+PT on July 17, 2019.
 In other words, during Prime Day (or the day after).
 You can find the full terms and conditions on Amazon's Whole Foods Prime Day FAQ page.

 If you're heading to Whole Foods, make sure to scan your Prime Code (from within the Amazon Prime app) at checkout.
 That's how you'll receive your $10 credit.